graphery/graphane-doc/src/guide/starter/load.md

 # Load

-To get started, you need to include the Graphane in your HTML page.
-This can be done by adding a script tag with the source pointing to the component file into the CDN:
+To start, you must load Graphane on your HTML page.
+This is done by adding a `script` tag pointing to the Graphane file.
+The easiest and fastest is to use this URL from the CDN:

 ```html
 <script src="https://cdn.graphery.online/graphane/0.1.0-alpha/component/composer.js"></script>
 ```